Spring Mattress Buying Guide

 Coil count, gauge of wire, and number of turns are not unimportant figures, it is however best to understand that these numbers are a direct consequence following the design of the spring system.
 There is a reason that most inline nested coils have a spring density of around 800 coils in a queen size mattress.

-For example, using a honeycomb nested spring in our Berkeley Ergonomics Malmo mattress results in a considerable 1,484 springs in queen size.
+For example, using a honeycomb nested spring in our Berkeley Ergonomics Malmo mattress results in a substantial 1,484 springs in queen size.
 The point of the honeycomb nested springs is to allow much higher spring counts, which then gives us the capability of using thinner wire.
 This combination of traits maximize the comfort and elasticity of the spring system.
 Our Malmo mattress measures only a little over 8" thick with the 2" natural latex upholstery but weighs often 30% more than typical 14" deep mass produced pillowtop mattresses that also use pocket coils.

 Utilizing micro springs is an excellent innovation in recent years.
 By replacing foam layers with micro springs, not only will the mattress last longer, it will be more supportive.
 Micro springs are a clever solution to increase luxurious comfort without sacrificing performance.